jonhoo/thesquareplanet.com/_posts/2019-01-31-smashing-the-stack-21st-century.markdown

 ### <a name="disabling-modern-defenses">Disabling Modern Defenses</a>

-When trying to do a buffer-overflow attack on a modern machine, there are three primary defenses you'll have to deal with:
+When trying to do a buffer-overflow attack on a modern machine, there are four primary defenses you'll have to deal with:

  - **Stack Canaries**: The compiler injects pieces of code into the binary that puts a [special value] between the local variables of a